jeanlange/13-colorboxes-html/readme.md

 # protips
 * use the inspector to do experiments - save the good result into your code
 * Make sure /something/ is happening before trying to make /the real thing/ happen - console.logo
+* use patterns that you know how to use, then adjust to what you want?

 # number representations
 You can represent a number in different ways.